ViswaMithra16/linux/README.md

 # Assignment-2

+###### Let’s start with the first instruction 0x4FFFFFFF.
+Here we need to know the total exits of all types when the exit equals to 0x4FFFFFFF instruction.
+We can do this by incrementing it by 1 whenever the instructions equal the value, using an if condition.

 The assignment files are committed to path linux/cmpe283/Assignment -2/
 1. Worked on the CPUID leaf node %eax=0x4FFFFFFF and %eax=0x4FFFFFFE
 2. To get the total number of exits modified the code in cpuid.c file.